websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/alerts-and-announcements/user-guide/sending-alerts-and-announcements.md

     ![Locate the Alerts widget or the Announcements widget and add it to your page.](./sending-alerts-and-announcements/images/02.png)

-1. To create and alert or announcement click on *Add Alert* or *Add Announcement*.
+1. To create an alert or announcement click on *Add Alert* or *Add Announcement*.
 A new window will open.

     ![A new window will open for you to create your alert or announcement.](./sending-alerts-and-announcements/images/03.png)

 1. Use the *Title* field to give the alert or announcement a title.
 Add additional text in the *Content* field.

-1. Set additional settings in under the *Configuration* section,
+1. Set additional settings under the *Configuration* section,

     ![Set additional settings in the configuration section.](./sending-alerts-and-announcements/images/04.png)

     **Distribution Scope:** The scope where the alert/announcement is displayed.
-The default *General* scope sends the alert/announcements to everyone.
-Alternatively, you can select your site or specific roles as the scope.
+The default *General* scope sends the alert/announcements to everyone Alternatively, you can select your site or specific roles as the scope.

     **URL:** A URL (optional) to include with the alert/announcement.
 For example, an announcement about a news story could include a link to the news article.
 The URL must be valid and begin with `http://` or `https://`.